Master of Arts in Human Resource Management (M.A. HRM)

 In keeping with such a program, the program's faculty bring outstanding academic credentials coupled with significant real-world work experience.
 Students in the program enjoy courses led by senior-level HR executives, seasoned consultants, and other highly-qualified instructors.

-The M.A.
-HRM program consists of a total of 12 courses, or 36 semester credits, and requires approximately 22 months to complete (part-time).
+The M.A. in HRM program consists of a total of 12 courses, or 36 semester credits, and requires approximately 22 months to complete (part-time).
 Participants typically take two courses per term, with each course meeting one evening per week, from 6:10 - 8:40 p.m. (or 5:40 - 9:40 p.m. in the shorter summer sessions).
 The schedule is particularly tailored to students pursuing the program on a year-round, part-time basis, although the program enrolls full-time students as well.
 Students must earn at least a 'B' (3.0) grade point average -- both overall and on final projects completed as part of the capstone course, "Master's Capstone: Research, Synthesis, Applications."